stitchdata/docs/_developer-content/connect/guides/api/configure-oauth-for-a-source.md

       {{ page.summary }} Configuring OAuth yourself is required only if you want to use your own OAuth client credentials.
 Otherwise, Stitch will use its own credentials to perform the OAuth handshake.

-      - You can configure OAuth for any source with an `oauth` connection step
+      You can configure OAuth for any source with an `oauth` connection step.
-      - OAuth configuration can occur during any step in the source configuration process, including `fully_configured`

-  - title: "doot"
-    anchor: "doot"
-    content: |
-      doot

 # -------------------------- #